emissary-ingress/emissary/reference/services/rate-limit-service.md

 # RateLimitService Plugin

 Rate limiting is a powerful technique to improve the [availability and resilience of your services](https://blog.getambassador.io/rate-limiting-a-useful-tool-with-distributed-systems-6be2b1a4f5f4).
 In Ambassador Edge Stack, each request can have one or more *labels*.
 These labels are exposed to a third party service via a gRPC API.
-The third party service can then rate limit requests based on the request labels.
+The third-party service can then rate limit requests based on the request labels.

-## Request labels
+## Request Labels

 Ambassador Edge Stack lets users add one or more labels to a given request.
 These labels are added as part of a `Mapping` object.
 For example: